o

 Orizuru, by the way, are quite easy to fold!
 It does take a little patience at first, especially since there's no immediate feedback that says "you've done the right thing" at each step.
 But pay attention to the diagrams and follow them one by one.
 The output (and the process) is rewarding.
 I highly recommend it!

-Find yourself a square of paper and start with the i
+Find yourself a square of paper and start with the instructions here.

 Logo origin